Vyral/jeff-quintin/_posts/2018-08-20-business-spotlight-bungalow-bowls.md

 **I was so excited to get to try my bowl, and I’ll certainly be back for another one soon**.
 If you want to know more about Bungalow Bowls, including their menu, their hours, and the superfoods they use to craft these delicious creations, you can [visit their website here](https://www.bungalowbowls.com/).
 Mention this video at the time of ordering and receive 10% off until September 7th.

+For more information about Bungalow Bowls, including their menu and hours, visit&nbsp;[https://www.bungalowbowls.com/](https://www.bungalowbowls.com).

 If you have any other questions for me in the meantime, I’m always just a phone call or email away.
 I look forward to hearing from you soon.